 "Cargo bay kept clean, no visible rust … Hell, I used to tell Pa we shoulda kept the old girl instead of tradin' it in on that lunky Stardriver …"

-Mal turned to watch her appraising his ship.
-Jayne was just entering, sniper rifle slung to his back.
-He was rubbing the back of his head and swearing richly.
+Mal watched her appraise his ship.
+Jayne was just entering, sniper rifle slung to his back, rubbing the back of his head and swearing richly.

 "Well, thank you, ma'am, I'd like to think I take care of her …"

 "Just Deader," said Tannis.
 "No ma'amin' me; I'm one of your crew now.
 Order me around like you do the rest.
 Speakin' of, where are they?
 I'd like to meet 'em."